mselig/api-tutorial/README.md

 ### 2.2 adding data

-We can send data to the server through a **PUT** (or POST) API.
+We can send data to the server through the **body** of a PUT (or POST) request.
-On the server side, the request's body will be parsed (according predefined settings).
-The server will retrieve the new data from the request's body, read the original data, add every new key-value pair, and write it back to file.
+To add new data, the server retrieves the body, reads the original data, adds every new key-value pair, and writes it back to file.

 `./server.js`
 ```javascript